predomics/gpredomics/README.md

 CLI commands can be specified to reload a saved experiment or evaluate a new dataset using the models selected during the experiment:

-- Default run: execute the binary in a directory that contains param.yaml; the program initializes logging and dispatches GA/Beam/MCMC according to general.algo.
+- Default run: execute the binary in a directory that contains `param.yaml`; the program initializes logging and dispatches GA/Beam/MCMC according to general.algo.
+- Specific configuration: execute the binary using another configuration file using --config config.yaml.
 - Reload and display: use --load <experiment.(json|mp|bin)> to deserialize a saved Experiment; the format is auto‑detected at load time.
 - Evaluate on external data: combine --load with --evaluate and provide --x-test and --y-test to score the saved run on a new dataset.